MileHacker Logo

 Foot Injuries: Wear sturdy, comfortable shoes.
 Clean cuts promptly.

-Bangkok offers high-quality medical attention.
+Bangkok offers high-quality medical care.
 Private hospitals have English-speaking the team and international standards.
 Pharmacies are widespread for minor ailments.

 Food & Water Safety